Menu

 Life Insurance Over 50 Cover

-Over 50s life cover serves the 50 to 80 age group.
-It is a fixed-term insurance policy with premiums continuing up to a maximum age which can vary from 80 to 90 years old, depending on the provider.
+Over-50s life cover from Insurance Hero serves the 50—to 80-year-old age group.
+It is a fixed-term insurance policy with premiums continuing up to a maximum age that can vary from 80 to 90, depending on the provider.

 Although the plan has a fixed term, most life insurance providers will keep it running with no additional premiums required once you have reached your maximum age.
 The plan pays a lump sum upon your death.